GenericMappingTools/gmt/trunk/doc/rst/source/grdfilter.rst

 grdfilter
 *********

+.. only:: not man

     grdfilter - Filter a grid in the space (or time) domain

 Synopsis
 --------